-Tracking your time with Toggl is easy; describe your activity, click the start button and you’re on your way.
+Tracking your time with Toggl Track is easy; describe your activity, click the start button and you’re on your way.

 But, figuring out exactly what you should write in the description, how to categorize your time into Projects and Tasks, and if you should use Clients… that can be a little tricky at first.

 Here are a few tips to consider as you begin building your system.

 Start by thinking about what you would like your time-tracking to show you.

 Are you looking to improve your personal productivity?
 Then, name your Projects with activity types; “Browsing the web”, “Commuting”, “Working”, etc. With this information, you can make significant adjustments in your life.